tytydraco/yessleep/out/I_Started_Getting_Letters_at_My_House_Telling_Me_What_to_Do_I_Shouldnt_Have_Listened.md

 I’m a credit controller.
 Which means most of my job is just chasing clients for money they're already two weeks late on, acting polite while internally praying they go bankrupt so I can be free.

 Most of the day was uneventful.
 My boss wore a horrible tie with dinosaurs on it, and asked me if I liked it.
 The new intern got caught filling the printer the wrong way.
 Around 11 a.m.
-I caught Jenna standing by the filing cabinet, half-leaning against it with her phone in one hand, scrolling.
+I saw Jenna standing by the filing cabinet, half-leaning against it with her phone in one hand, scrolling.
 She was smiling at something.
 Then she laughed quietly to herself, or maybe it was more like a giggle.
 She looked up, saw me looking, and we just held that weird eye contact for a second too long.

 I looked away first.